 White marble.
 Late 4th — late 5th century CE.
 CIL.
 IX.
-2332.Capua, The Provincial Museum of Campania, Lapidarium of Th.
-MommsenInv.
-No. 27 (sala I).Photo by Ilya Shurygin
+2332.Inv.
+No. 27.Capua, Provincial Museum of Campania, Lapidarium of Th.
+MommsenPhoto by Ilya Shurygin

 Funerary inscription of the bishop Severus.

-Capua, The Provincial Museum of Campania, Lapidarium of Th.
+Capua, Provincial Museum of Campania, Lapidarium of Th.
 Mommsen (Capua, Museo provinciale campano)